hitemel/hitemel/README.md

 - 👋 Hi, I’m @hitemel
 - 👀 I’m interested in finance bots.
-If I automate and make them run without any superv,s,on.
+If I automate and make them run without any supervision.
 I'll be happy.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...